CALCRIM No. 3222. Characteristics of Victim (Pen. Code, §§ 667.9(a) & (b), 667.10(a))

 [,] [or of attempting to commit (that/those) crime[s]][ or the

-lesser crimes[s] of <insert lesser offense[s]>], you must
+lesser crimes[s] of <insert lesser offense[s]>], you must then

-person who was (65 years of age or older/under the age of 14
+was (65 years of age or older/under the age of 14

 years/blind/deaf/developmentally disabled/paraplegic/ [or] quadriplegic).